The Second City Student Handbook

 Students in Chicago and Toronto are eligible for a 15% discount on Mainstage show tickets.
 One ticket per show, Sunday through Thursday only.
 Further restrictions may apply.
-Please inquire at the box office for more details.
-Students are also eligible for 15% off Second City merchandise.
+Please inquire at the Box Office for more details.
+Students are also eligible for 15% off student show tickets, one ticket per show, and 15% off Second City merchandise.
 Must be a current student.

 Listing Class Shows on an Actors’ Resume

-actor’s resume.
-Please list the location or producing body on all your Second City experience as “Second City Training Center [Centre], Toronto/Chicago/Hollywood.”
+Please list the location or producing body on all your Second City experience as “Second City Training Center [Centre], Toronto/Chicago/Virtual.”
 After completing a program, it is also important not to list yourself as a “Second City Alumni” but rather as a “Second City Training Center [Centre] Graduate.”
 The Second City defines “alumni” as an actor who has written and performed a show on a resident stage (Toronto, Chicago, LA Mainstage or Chicago’s e.t.c. stage).